Zheyuan-Yang/APS360_project_group_12/README.md

 3. GUI_main.py

-   To use graphic interface, run this file
+   To use graphic interface, run this file.

 ## General Questions and Comments